-To inform UTA's modern slavery-related engagements with its supply chain, the Manager has undertaken a review of operational activities that occur within each industry sector in which UTA materially invests or interacts.
+To inform UTA's modern slavery-related engagements with its supply chain, in 2020, Morrison & Co undertook a review of operational activities that occur within each industry sector in which UTA materially invests or interacts.
 The aim of the review was to identify the activities being undertaken that are believed to be most exposed to the potential occurrence of modern slavery.
 The results of the risk mapping process are described in Table 1.

-Sector Sector traits Sector traits Key risk areas Pro ofessional services Morrison & Co (Manager) KPMG (Auditor) Other consultants Professional service sector participants such as companies that provide investment and asset management services are commonly office based.
+Sector Sector traits Кеу risk areas Mor (Mail KPN onal services rrison & Co nager) 1G (Auditor) er consultants Professional service sector participants such as companies that provide investment and asset management services are commonly office based.
 Contractors are engaged to provide facility management services such as cleaning.
-Suppliers include companies that provide IT equipment and office catering. - Office-related procurement (IT equipment and catering) Cleaning services Air • ports Perth Airport Australia Pacific Airports Corporation Airports typically employ a relatively limited direct workforce but engage a multitude of contractors and subcontractors to undertake facility services.
+Suppliers include companies that provide IT equipment and office catering. • Office-related procurement (IT equipment and catering) Cleaning services Aust h Airport tralia Pacific Airports poration Airports typically employ a relatively limited direct workforce but engage a multitude of contractors and subcontractors to undertake facility services.
 Further, there are many tenants on site that may employ their own contractors (aeronautical, retail and commercial).
 Major and minor construction works occur frequently on site.
-Directly engaged contractors are considered a key focus to alleviate any modern slavery risks from company- controlled operations, followed by tenants and their contractors associated with the airport.
-Cleaning and maintenance Construction activities Human trafficking and detainment Wa • ater Utilities South East Water Sydney Desalination Plant Organisations associated with the provision of water for public use are primarily office based with some infield operations required for maintenance, testing and engineering purposes.
+Directly engaged contractors are considered a key focus to alleviate any modern slavery risks from company- controlled operations, followed by tenants and their contractors associated with the airport. • Cleaning and maintenance Construction activities Human trafficking and detainment th East Water ney Desalination Organisations associated with the provision of water for public use are primarily office based with some infield operations required for maintenance, testing and engineering purposes.
 Contractors are often engaged for construction and design of major works and specialist engineering services are required across the network.
-Equipment may be sourced from countries with an increased risk of modern slavery occurrences. - Construction activities Equipment manufactured offshore Support services procured offshore e.g., IT helpdesk, HR & payroll ergy Transmission & stribution Transgrid ElectraNet Phoenix Natural Gas Organisations associated with electricity or natural gas distribution or transmission are primarily office based with many infield operations required for maintenance and engineering purposes.
+Equipment may be sourced from countries with an increased risk of modern slavery occurrences. • Construction activities Equipment manufactured offshore Support services procured offshore e.g., IT helpdesk, HR & payroll Distribut Tran Elect Transmission & tion nsgrid traNet enix Natural Gas Organisations associated with electricity or natural gas distribution or transmission are primarily office based with many infield operations required for maintenance and engineering purposes.
 Contractors are often engaged for construction or major works and specialist engineering services are required across the network.
-Equipment may be sourced from countries with an increased risk of modern slavery occurrences. - Construction activities Equipment manufactured offshore Support services procured offshore e.g., IT helpdesk, HR & payroll Ro • lling Stock Leasing Porterbrook The rolling stock leasing sector has a small number of office- based employees.
-Rolling stock is leased, managed and maintained by rail operators.
-Active repairs and specialist engineering are required on an ad hoc basis which would likely be outsourced.
-The cleaning services of the stock would also be sub-contracted by the rail operator.
-The stock itself may be manufactured in countries at risk of modern slavery infringements. : Equipment manufactured offshore Cleaning and maintenance Support services procured offshore e.g., IT helpdesk, HR & payroll Da • ta Infrastructure Australian Registry Investments Organisations operating within the data infrastructure sector are wholly office-based, with little to no contractors.
+Equipment may be sourced from countries with an increased risk of modern slavery occurrences. • Construction activities Equipment manufactured offshore Support services procured offshore e.g., IT helpdesk, HR & payroll Aust rastructure tralian Registry estments Organisations operating within the data infrastructure sector are wholly office-based, with little to no contractors.
 Electronics, telecommunication equipment and furnishings used at the office site by staff may be sourced from countries with an increased risk of modern slavery occurrences. • Support services procured offshore e.g., data warehousing, customer call centres Telecommunications and IT equipment manufactured offshore Contracted facility services (i.e., cleaning and security)